 Do you love the scent of pine you find everywhere during the holiday season?
-Do you ever wonder what the benefits of pine needles and is there any ways to incorporate this wonderful scent into you life more naturally.
+Do you ever wonder what the benefits of pine needles and is there any way to incorporate this wonderful scent into your life more naturally?
 The answer is Yes! pine has so much to offer.

 I have loved pine trees as long as I can remember.

 In the southwest corner of Kansas where I grew

 Back then, I thought I was the queen of the trees, but especially that tree.
 I could climb to the very top, and sit up there forever.
 Sitting there, queen of my tree with a snack in hand I would tell the old pine about my day.

 That pine was there all my childhood and a big part of my love of trees and nature in general.

 Thankfully pine is a fairly common tree both in North America and in different places around the world.

 Pine is known and loved for being a softwood and evergreen (that doesn’t lose its beauty even in the coldest of winter months).